Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Cardinals stats and trends

-- The Cardinals have always covered the spread this year when underdogs by 2.5 points or more.
+- The Cardinals have been underdogs by 2.5 points or more two times this season and have covered the spread every time.

 - Arizona's games this year have gone over the total in two out of five opportunities (40%).

-- Arizona is 3-1 against the spread and 4-0 overall when the team records more than 22.8 points.
+- Arizona is 3-1 against the spread and 4-0 overall in games when it puts up more than 22.8 points.

-- Arizona is 4-1 against the spread and 5-0 overall when the team piles up over 298.8 yards.
+- In games that Arizona amasses more than 298.8 yards, the team is 4-1 against the spread and 5-0 overall.

 - The Cardinals have turned the ball over one more time (5 total) than the Browns have forced a turnover (4) this season.